wzh506/UniVLA/README.md

 - **Latent Action Pseudo-Labeling for Policy Optimization:** The trained latent action model is employed to generate pseudo-labels for policy optimization via a next-token prediction objective.
 Specifically, the indices of inferred latent actions in the VQ-VAE codebook are mapped to dedicated tokens in the LLaMA tokenizer, denoted as ```{ACT_0, ACT_1, ..., ACT_C}```.

-- **Cost-effective Pre-Training:** Full-scale pre-training (combining OpenX and Ego4D datasets) was conducted on a 32-GPU A100 cluster for 20,000 optimization steps.
-In contrast, experiments on the 'Bridge' and 'Human' subsets required only 8 A100 GPUs, totaling 200 GPU-hours, significantly fewer computational resources than prior vision-language-action models.
+- **Cost-effective Pre-Training:** The full-scale pre-training procedure, incorporating both OpenX and Ego4D datasets, was performed using a 32-GPU A100 cluster over 20,000 optimization steps.
+This training regimen required approximately 960 A100 GPU-hours, representing just 5% of the computational resources utilized by OpenVLA.
+Furthermore, experiments conducted on the 'Bridge' and 'Human' subsets demanded only 200 GPU-hours, demonstrating substantially reduced computational requirements compared to previous vision-language-action models.

 - To initiate pre-training, please refer to the following scipt or simply run ```bash ./vla-scripts/train.sh```: